tgruetzm/Owl-Sense/README.md

 <img src="logo.png" alt="Owl Sense" width="150" />

 ## Overview
-  * Owl Sense offers an affordable and user-friendly audio recording solution for general purpose wildlife research.
+  * Owl Sense offers an affordable and user-friendly audio recording solution for wildlife research.
   * Specifically built with extended runtimes and exceptional audio quality.
   * Recording times can exceed 500 hours at moderate sample rates(24k) or lower on a single 18650 cell.
   * Supports custom scheduling options to record only when necessary.
   * Fully weather resistant enclosure and microphone.

 ## Quick Start Guide
+  1. Download the iOS Owl Sense app.
   1. Install a protected 18650 battery and memory card.
   2. The yellow Error LED will flash indicating the clock is not set.
   3. Hold the Wireless button until the blue LED illuminates, to turn on the radio.